-The simplest preparation of pan-fried sole is the best, because it highlights the sole’s delicate texture and flavor.
+The simplest preparation of pan-fried sole is the best because it highlights the sole’s delicate texture and flavor and does not overpower them.

 Sole is a mild fish with a delicate texture and flavor, so this simple preparation is ideal for it.
 You don’t want to overwhelm sole with lots of spices and ingredients.